 As of 2014, records indicated the California Highway Patrol is the largest state police agency in the United States, with more than 10,500 employees; 7,200 of whom are sworn officers.
 The CHP has a reported annual budget of over $2 billion.

 Miller Mendel, Inc is honored to have the prestigious CHP as a client.
 MMI takes great pride in serving the largest state police agency within the United States in their pursuit of hiring professional, dedicated men and women.

 ABOUT MILLER MENDEL

-MMI is known for creating category leading systems and also responsive, exceptional support to all clients.
-MMI places great pride in straightforward, transparent operational practices that foster a high level of respect, trust and praise from our clients.
+MMI is known for creating category leading systems and providing responsive, exceptional support to all our clients.
+MMI places great pride in straightforward and transparent operational practices that foster a high level of respect and praise from our government clients.